 When you’re shopping for a headlamp, keep in mind that you may be hunting where there is very little ambient light.
-You want something that provides enough light to see by, regardless of when and where you’re hunting.
+You want something that provides enough light to see by, regardless of when and where you’re hunting trips take you.

 In addition to basic lighting needs, a headlamp that can provide enough light to track a blood trail is a must.
 You should be able to use your gear effectively in the dark and be able set up your equipment without too much clumsy noise.

 While lumens are an important consideration, you don’t necessarily need as many as possible.
 If your light is too intense, you’ll be visible from a distance.
 You have to find the right balance.